 10) Use quickly after someone else: You’ll have to play smart and wait for someone to use the toilet before quickly dashing to also respond to nature’s call.
 When you use it immediately after someone else, the seat of the toilet will be warm as there is likely to be some degree of body heat generated by the previous user.

-If none of these hacks are appealing, then you can consider using toilets with heated seats or portable toilet hire during outdoor events or activities
+If none of these hacks are appealing, then you can consider using toilets with heated seats or hire a portable toilet during outdoor events or activities